hwanggu-corgi/hwanggu-log/README.md

                 - Corgi completed adding code to function
         - Corgi Worked on adding tests to function
         - Corgi completed adding pseudocode to function
-    - [on hold] Corgi working on a1fs_create in a1fs.c, over
+    - [on hold] Corgi working on a1fs_create in a1fs.c
         - Corgi completed uploading code to haminthecoder/csc369
         - Corgi Worked on adding code to function #9
             - Corgi testing to make sure there is no compile errors